elandivar/ui-forge/README.md

 Follow the instructions provided by the script to set up your Laravel-based admin interface.

+Check a video demonstration about how to create a Laravel admin interface in less than 3 minutes.

+(https://youtu.be/Pw6qxI8N3jc "Creating a Web based admin portal in less than 3 minutes!")

 ## Additional Documentation

 Since UI-Forge installs Laravel and OpenAdmin, it is higly recommended to review the OpenAdmin official documentation: